kar-ik/network-scanner/README.md

 # Network Traffic Monitor

-This project contains a tool for real-time network traffic monitoring and analysis using Scapy and Pandas.
+This project contains a tool for real-time network traffic monitoring and analysis using Scapy .

 ## Installation